suyinwb/Election_Analysis/README.md

 ### Election-Audit Summary

 This script can be expanded to be used for voting results in:
-* use as is for other counties besides Colorado
+* use as is for other counties besides just Colorado
 * modified for precinct-level
-* expanded for district-level, state-level and to even compute for presidental election results.
+* expanded for district-level, state-level and to even compute for presidential election results.

 As as the dataset is from voting stations and consists of ballot ID, voter location, candidate voted; we can easily compute for all the different election levels as stated above as the data collected are the same.